Work from home guidelines UK: Current Government advice explained

 Experts on the government’s Scientific Advisory Group for Emergencies (Sage) had been calling for the measure since at least last week while others have been recommending it since as long ago as October.

-Taking time out from his schedule of firefighting Conservative scandals over second jobs and illicit Downing Street Christmas parties - and his wife going into labour for the second time - Mr Johnson told a press conference on Wednesday evening: “We will reintroduce the guidance to work from home.
+Taking time out from his schedule of firefighting Tory scandals over second jobs and illicit Downing Street Christmas parties - and his wife going into labour for the second time - Mr Johnson told a press conference last Wednesday: “We will reintroduce the guidance to work from home.

-“Employers should use the rest of the week to discuss working arrangements with their employees but from Monday you should work from home if you can.
-Go to work if you must but work from home if you can.

 Mr Johnson attempted to strike a cautiously optimistic note during his press conference and said: “We can’t yet assume that omicron is less severe than previous variants.